-My walk at Frappe as consultant highlighting the most important lesson learnt.
+My walk at Frappe as a consultant highlighting the most important lesson learned.

 Don't worry, this isn't another protip or 101’s blog, rather a simple writeup to show a glimpse of my journey at Frappe so far highlighting the most important lesson I have learned in these 1.5 years